auto-joe/oPi-xmrig-gcc7.3.0/README.md

 ## Performance notes/known issues
 * Max hashrate stat seems to get stuck shortly after starting - no actual impact
 * I find --av=3 gives best results
+* Running on 3/4 cores seems to be the sweetspot for hashrate/thermal throttling of CPU (11.9 h/s)
+* Monitor temperature & frequency with `armbianmonitor -m`
-* I suggest using a proxy like xmrig-proxy if you plan to cluster some pi's for mining: https://github.com/xmrig/xmrig-proxy
+* I suggest using a proxy like xmrig-proxy if you plan to cluster some pi's or other small devices for mining: https://github.com/xmrig/xmrig-proxy